For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of cool air.

 Step 2: Condenser

 When the refrigerant gets to the condenser, it is warm because of the pressure.
 Its purpose is to collect this heat and move it out of the AC system.
-You can imagine this as a small radiator, where the gas releases the heat as it goes through.
+You can imagine this as a minuscule radiator, where the gas releases the heat as it goes through.

 Air is also flowing around the condenser, which cools the refrigerant as it passes through.
 This causes it to condense, which turns it back into a high-pressure liquid with a lower temperature.
 The next step in the cycle is the receiver/dryer.